aiktb/FuriganaMaker/README.md

 Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.

-This includes instructions on how to setup development environment, test extensions, and build the final product.
+This includes instructions on how to setup development environment, test extensions, internalization, and build the final product.

 ## Changelog